 Wed.
 September 19| 8:15 AM - 9:30 AM | 205

 - Understand the importance of reporting good catches to improve patient safety.

 - Organize an interdisciplinary team to change culture in your facility.

 - Develop tools for reporting good catches to aid in the reduction of wrong site surgeries.

 Why this is important:

 Literature reports that for every 300 good catches, one wrong-site surgery is prevented.
 To reduce wrong-site surgeries, we must reflect on the root cause.
-At UPMC St Margaret, Barkhymer and Vocke identified two of those causes as the lack of education about good catches and reporting of problems.
-As such, they rectifed these issues and changed the overall culture of their organization with a simple plan, one you can replicate at your own facility.
+At UPMC St Margaret, Vocke identified two of those causes as the lack of education about good catches and reporting of problems.
+As such, she rectifed these issues and changed the overall culture of the organization with a simple plan, one you can replicate at your own facility.